Opens June 2021

-2020 marks the bicentenary of the death of George III, the monarch most strongly associated with Kew.
+2020 marked the bicentenary of the death of George III, the monarch most strongly associated with Kew.
 It was here that the young George spent much of his childhood, learning the art of kingship under the tutelage of some of the most celebrated theologians, architects and musicians of the day.

 In adulthood, he supported the development of the botanic gardens we know today, and this peaceful riverside royal estate became a beloved summer home for his ever-expanding family.